 If you are just starting out or don’t have a top 10 list, imagine the types of people that you would like to be your customer.

-Imagine each type of ideal customer.
+Imagine each of your ideal customers.
 For example, perhaps you are you looking for busy dance moms, or single women who like to dress up for work.
-Perhaps your ideal customer is someone who loves to share their favorite products as much as they love to wear and/or use them - they’re the “influencers” in their particular circle of friends!
+Perhaps your ideal customer is someone who loves to share their favorite products as much as they love to wear and/or use them – they’re the “influencers” in their particular circle of friends!

-Create a clear picture in your mind of who each of these people are.
+Create a clear picture in your mind of who each of these people is.

 In fact, pretend you ARE these people.
 Take a walk in their shoes, if you will, and try to imagine what life looks at through THEIR eyes.
 Let your imagination fly!

-As you conduct this exercise, be sure to write down EVERYTHING that comes to mind from the perspective of your dream customer.
+As you conduct this exercise, be sure to write down EVERYTHING that comes to mind from the perspective of your ideal customers.

 When you write AS your customer, it allows you to include what he/she might be thinking but would never say out loud to you (or anybody else)!